muvaf/typewriter/README.md

 	return b
 }
 ```

+Now we can use these functions wherever we need them.

+## Adding New Generators

 You can take a look at `cmd/main.go` to see how `cmd.File` is used to generate a
 file.
 It accepts a list of `NewGeneratorFn`s and `cmd.NewProducer` is a built-in